-As we begin our second century as a public safety and citizen service agency, DOF has reorganized field operations, consolidated offices, become more mobile, developed specialized IT products and reduced staff as budgets have shrunk; forest industry has divested lands; more and more people have become forest landowners; generational shifts in land ownership are occurring; concerns regarding the sustainability of natural resources increase; emphasis on ecosystem services and the vital role forests play with regards to water quality and quantity grow; federal support decreases, and the emphasis on partnerships and grant opportunities expands.
+During the last two years, DOF has reorganized field operations, consolidated offices, become more mobile, developed specialized IT products and reduced staff as budgets have shrunk; forest industry has divested lands; more and more people have become forest landowners; generational shifts in land ownership are occurring; concerns regarding the sustainability of natural resources increase; emphasis on ecosystem services and the vital role forests play with regards to water quality and quantity grow; federal support decreases, and the emphasis on partnerships and grant opportunities expands.

-Our second century is starting with excitement and challenges.
-We stand on the foundations built by those before us and now we are poised to deliver a bright and purposeful mission to Virginia, its forest landowners and to its citizens.
-Our purpose is manifest by its understanding of Virginia's forests, the people who own them, the people who protect them, and by all who love them.
 Our first one hundred years was marked by forest fires and suppression, forest harvesting and reforestation, and the building of a strong forest products industry ranked third in Virginia's economy.
-The future will continue to encompass those important landmarks and drive our economy and protect our environment well beyond the next 100 years.
+Our second century started with excitement and challenges.
+The future will continue to encompass these critical services which will drive our economy and protect our environment well beyond the next 100 years.